MaxTheBeast300/Hist1900memex/docs/thoughts/The Final Journey/0_Final_Journey_2.md

 ---

-# Did I meet my goals for this course?

 ## What were my goals?

 When I first opened the class and did the tutorial, I was prompted with the question of what I wanted to learn in this class.
 As such, I wrote that I wanted to learn this: